Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.0 =
+* enhancement — settings page now looks good on mobile.
+Before it looked a bit like someone was actively hitting it with a bat.
+* enhancement — added multiple action hooks to the settings page.
+This provides third party developers with the ability to add things to that page without hacking the core code.
+* enhancement — made the function enqueuing the front end styles DRYer.
+* change — the previous way (version 4.9) I had filtered the function enqueuing styles was throwing PHP warnings when I used it, so I introduced an options-based method for never enqueueing it in the first first place.
+Updated gist for that: http://benlikes.us/bcttgist2 This method will also pave the way for the most exciting update (for me) in the history of Better Click To Tweet:
+* change — introduced the first premium add-on (Premium Styles), and made some changes to the settings page to facilitate that.
+The goal is threefold: (1) Don't introduce the option to folks who have already replaced the custom stylesheet using the power user guide http://benlikes.us/7r or by dequeueing the stylesheet using this gist http://benlikes.us/bcttgist1  (2) Introduce the option to purchase custom styles in a non-sleazy way.
+(3) Um, introduce the option to my tens of thousands of happy users to pay me for something.

 = 4.10 =
 * enhancement — added a 'prompt' shortcode attribute, so not you can change the words "Click To Tweet" on a per-box basis.
 Thanks to @apearlman on the Wordpress.org support forums for the suggestion!